angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 Totalling all combo turns across all games together and applying the TES T1-T4+ scale we can work out our overall Average Combo Turn (ACT).

 ACT: 2.94

 Comparing this to the other data from the last article we can see we are slower than TES on average but marginally faster than ANT.
 One thing to note however is that we do record combo turns for games even when we do not win them.
 This represents us 'going off' and maybe being blown out by an unknown piece of hate or miscounting storm or messing up the pile.
 To fix this we can generate the ACT filtered only by when we win the game we go off.
 Averaging that gives us the following:

-ACT (Wins): 2.92
+ACT (wins): 2.92

 As you can see it is in fact slightly faster.
 I think this can be easily explained by the fact that as any game drags on, the non 'fast' combo player is